FKolwa/VisionPNP/README.md

 maskValues = VisionPNP.getHSVColorRange('./images/gripper.png')
 ```
-For a example application take a look at *SampleApp.py*.
+For a example scenarios take a look at *SampleApp.py*.

 # Troubleshooting
 ## Problem -  Python can't find a library / missing symbol ImportError
-The missing library cannot be found in the provided librray folder or is
+The missing library cannot be found in the provided library folder or is
 otherwise unknown and can't be linked.
 Setup.py finishes successfully but throws
 an ImportError once imported into a python script.
 Example :